 Ortonville is a very small village located in the state of Michigan.
 With a population of 1,450 people and four constituent neighborhoods, Ortonville is the 421st largest community in Michigan.

-Unlike some villages, Ortonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ortonville are a mix of both white- and blue-collar jobs.
-Overall, Ortonville is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ortonville who work in office and administrative support (13.90%), sales jobs (12.28%), and food service (9.18%).
+Ortonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ortonville is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Ortonville who work in management occupations (13.02%), sales jobs (9.93%), and office and administrative support (9.86%).

-The per capita income in Ortonville in 2010 was $24,757, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $99,028 for a family of four.
-However, Ortonville contains both very wealthy and poor people as well.
+The per capita income in Ortonville in 2010 was $36,122, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $144,488 for a family of four.

 The people who call Ortonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ortonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ortonville include German, English, Irish, Polish, and French.
+Important ancestries of people in Ortonville include German, Irish, Polish, English, and Italian.

 The most common language spoken in Ortonville is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and Polish.